Library: Special Collections

 The Clark Library is also home to the University’s set of the Saint John’s Bible, Heritage Edition.
 This high quality reproduction of original illuminated manuscript is kept in a special display case on the Main Floor of the library.

 Materials in Special Collections are available for use with certain provisions:

 - Please call the library 24 hours in advance to arrange use of Special Collections materials.
 When you schedule the appointment, be prepared to specify which material(s) you wish to view

 - Please bring a photo ID.
 Please show your ID at the Library Service Desk; we will create an account for you so that you can view the materials.

 - No photocopying is permitted of Special Collections materials.

-- Use of the material will be limited to the Learning Lab area of the library.
+- Use of the material will be limited to the area adjacent to the Library Service Desk.

 - Access is limited to Monday – Friday 12:00pm – 5:00 pm or by special arrangement.

 During other times, including summer session, holidays, and intersessions, use of Special Collections materials is available only by appointment.
 Check the Library Hours for our current schedule.